|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 ||Treats the input binary as UNIX vendor-specific format rather than Micro Focus format.|

-listed or the names of the terminfo binary files to be compared.
-The
+the names of the terminfo binary files to be compared.
+The function performed

 If no file is specified, mfinfocmp takes the name held in the TERM environment variable and lists that file's terminfo source description

 If one file is specified, mfinfocmp lists the given file's terminfo source description